Global System of Trade Preferences among Developing Countries: Background

 The first efforts to implement a preferential trading system at the plurilateral level that would encompass developing countries started in the mid-60s.

-In fact, following the establishment of the GATT Committee of Trade and Development in 1965, the Group on Expansion of Trade among Developing Countries was set up to analyze the dynamics behind trade among developing countries.
+Following the establishment of the GATT Committee on Trade and Development in 1965, the Group on Expansion of Trade among Developing Countries was set up to analyse the dynamics of trade among developing countries.
 In 1967, the first meeting of the Trade Negotiations Committee of Developing Countries in GATT was held.
-The Committee aim was to collect list of exports and concessions from developing countries in order to reach a common ground.
+The Committee's aim was to collect lists of exports and concessions from developing countries in order to identify a common basis for negotiations.

 In 1971 a Protocol on Trade Negotiations among Developing Countries (PTN) was agreed under the auspices of the Trade Negotiations Committee of Developing Countries and signed by 16 countries (Brazil, Chile, Egypt, Greece, India, Israel, Korea, Pakistan, Peru, Spain, Tunisia, Türkiye, Uruguay, Yugoslavia, Mexico and the Philippines), entering into force in 1973.

 As stated in the Protocol, the countries "agreed that the establishment of preferences among developing countries, appropriately administered and subject to the necessary safeguards, could make an important contribution to the trade among developing countries, and that such arrangements should be looked at in a constructive and forward-looking spirit".
-The protocol covered 740 tariff positions, of whom one third covered agricultural products and raw materials.
+The protocol covered 740 tariff positions, of which about one third covered agricultural products and raw materials.

 In parallel, the Group of 77 was working to promote the change necessary to realise the conditions that would foster economic development for developing countries.
 During the 1976 Mexico City Conference on Economic Co-operation among Developing Countries, a detailed programme on economic co-operation was compiled.
 The programme covered trade extensively and provided the conceptual basis for the GSTP.
 In fact, section XV.
 "Trade among developing countries" expressly mentioned the intention to "review all tariff and non-tariff problems relating to development of trade among developing countries" and "establish a system of trade preferences among developing countries at the subregional, regional, and interregional levels.
 Such a system should not allow the extension to developed countries of preferences granted to developing countries".

 The programme would be endorsed during the Fourth Ministerial Meeting of the Group of 77 in Arusha in 1979 and developed further in Caracas in 1981.